da230896/TeamAvengersKatas/1.ProblemBackground/Readme.md

 - Experts can not refuse assigned ticket, ticket refusal process is through administrator and assignment handled manually for refused tickets.

 Architecture Attributes
-- Reliability (Tickets Lost, Wrong Expert Assignment)
+- Reliability - Tickets Lost, Wrong Expert Assignment.
-- Elasticity (Not able to handle burst of tickets)
+- Elasticity - Not able to handle burst of tickets.
 - Deployability - Long time to push Changes and breaks
 - Availability - available for customers and call center
 - Testability - deployment breaks system